-We amended the revolving credit facility in December 2010 to increase the capacity to \$400 million and extend the term until October 5, 2015.
-The revolving credit facility is also being amended in connection with this offering.
+We amended the revolving credit facility in December 2010 to increase the overall commitments under the facility to \$400 million and extend the term until October 5, 2015.
+On November 16, 2011, we amended our revolving credit facility to increase the overall commitments under the facility from \$400 million to \$500 million and reduce our applicable margin for LIBOR loans from the previous range of 300 to 375 basis points above LIBOR to the new range of 200 to 275 basis points above LIBOR, depending on our leverage ratio.
 The terms of the revolving credit facility are discussed below.
-We have the option to increase the amount of available borrowings under our revolving credit facility by \$50 million, subject to receipt of lender commitments and satisfaction of other conditions.
+We have the option to increase the overall commitments under our revolving credit facility by \$50 million, subject to receipt of lender commitments and satisfaction of other conditions.